bcnmy/docs/docs/Paymaster/paymastermethods.md

 ## getPaymasterAndData()

-The `getPaymasterAndData` method is used to get the information on how the transactionFees will be covered for the transactions.
+The `getPaymasterAndData` method is used to get the information on how the transaction fees will be covered for the transactions.
 The returned `PaymasterAndDataResponse` includes a signed string (paymasterAndData) that signifies the paymaster's commitment to covering the transaction fee.

 ### Parameters